When Does a Landlord Have to Pay for a Hotel Room for a Tenant

 California - The California Civil Code Section 1946.2 stipulates that landlords of residential rental property must pay a relocation fee to covered tenants who are evicted due to no-fault just cause, as defined in the Act.

-Los Angeles - Landlords are required to pay relocation assistance for tenants who live in units covered by the Rent Stabilization Ordinance (RSO) in Los Angeles County's unincorporated areas that are being evicted for a "no-fault" cause or are being temporarily relocated to qualify for relocation money.
+Los Angeles, CA - Landlords are required to pay relocation assistance for tenants who live in units covered by the Rent Stabilization Ordinance (RSO) in Los Angeles County's unincorporated areas that are being evicted for a "no-fault" cause or are being temporarily relocated to qualify for relocation money.

 Washington - If tenants must move out of the rental property due to development or particular code violations, landlords in Seattle are obligated to provide relocation help.
 The following situations require this to take place: the building is being demolished or rebuilt, or the unit is vacated and shut for an emergency condition that is within the landlord's control.